sivahari1/FlibBook-Production/EMAIL_NOT_RECEIVED_TROUBLESHOOTING.md

 # Email Not Received - Troubleshooting Guide

-## Issue
+## Issues

+### 1. Registration Email Not Received
 You registered successfully but didn't receive the verification email at `hodcsm@necg.ac.in`.

+### 2. Password Reset Error
+Getting error: "Failed to send password reset email.
+Please try again later."

-## Most Likely Cause
+## Root Cause
-The Resend API key is not configured in your production environment (Vercel).
+**The Resend API key is not configured in your production environment (Vercel).**

+Both issues are caused by the same problem - the email service cannot send emails without a valid API key.

 ## Quick Fix Steps